 Additionally, it appears the SRLA costing is using “present value” dollars (cost at the time of writing), but the PBO is using “nominal” dollars (the cost at the time of spending, decades into the future).
 I would also note that both documents are a little vague on this to my untrained eye.

-Still, this could help explain why the two costings for stage 1 is very similar, but the PBO’s for stage 2 is about double.
+Still, this could help explain why the two costings for stage 1 are very similar, but the PBO’s for stage 2 is about double.
 I’m no economist, but it does seem that the SRLA and PBO costings are not directly comparable.

 So will the Coalition’s threat to cancel the project work?